josemateusamaral/TesseractGameEngine/README.md

       __> pacman -S mingw-w64-ucrt-x86_64-assimp<br>
       __> pacman -S mingw-w64-ucrt-x86_64-SDL2_ttf<br>
   - Then add the path C:\msys64\ucrt64\bin to your environment variables.<br>
-  - Now you should be able to run ./test.bat to run the test.cpp example and also use tools like gcc and g++.
+  - Now you should be able to run the command bellow to run the test.cpp example and also use tools like gcc and g++.
 This is the easiest way to start working on windows without have to set too many things.<br>
+      __> ./test.bat<br>

 <br><br>
 RUN TEST SAMPLE ON UBUNTU<br>